Strengthening Climate Education in Devon through NEED

 • Nicki Schantz (Southwest Climate Ambassadors) on becoming a Climate Ambassador and assisting schools with developing their climate action.

-• A guided tour of Stover Country Park, showcasing the Restoring Stover Park project, community spaces and workshops, and volunteering opportunities.
+The event also included a guided tour of Stover Country Park, showcasing the Restoring Stover Park project, community spaces and workshops, and volunteering opportunities.